 Half measures availed us nothing.
 We stood at the turning point.
-We asked His protection and care with complete abandon" (Alcoholics Anonymous, p.
-59).
+We asked His protection and care with complete abandon."

 We express our abandonment-or retreat from old actions, behavior, and way of thinking-by honestly uncovering the truth of our condition.
-Putting specific consequences of our own actions on paper makes it possible to see our lives from a new set of lenses.
+Putting specific consequences of our self-centered behavior on paper makes it possible to see our lives from a new set of lenses.
 We trust that, with the help of God, this will not be an impossible exercise and is a critical part of making spiritual progress.

 Self-knowledge can only get us so far.
-Acknowledging that we have been ruled by addiction and forces outside of our control is an important starting point, but will not deliver us freedom.
+Acknowledging that we have been ruled by our specific addiction or compulsion is an important starting point.
 Beginning work on the First Step of recovery lays a foundation for the spiritual growth that is yet to come.
 As Catholics, we call this repentance.

 Last week, we discussed the importance of accompaniment in this process.
 We can't do it alone, and sharing our work with a sponsor can be just as important as putting pen to paper.
-We abandon ourselves to God by putting faith in the experience, strength, and hope of others who know the value of their own recovery and relationship with Christ.
+We abandon ourselves to God by putting faith in the experience, strength, and hope of others who attend meetings and value their recovery.
 We share openly and honestly in meetings and with our sponsors so that the truth may set us free.

 The time is now.
 Jesus echoes the sentiment of taking action to move away from our old behavior and way of life in this Sunday's Gospel: